the-frey/the-frey.github.com/_posts/2018-03-04-lambda-architecture-vs-the-databse-inside-out.md

 ---
 {% include JB/setup %}

+# Lambda vs Kappa Architecture

 Earlier this week, I went to the AWS Builder's Day in Manchester and followed the lambda track.

 First off - if you get the chance to go to one of these events, I'd recommend it.
 Even if you're not exclusively or extensively using AWS services it's a great taster of what's happening out there at the cutting-edge of Infrastructure-as-a-service, and provocative in terms of giving you the time and space to think about what lessons you can apply to your own architecture and tooling choices.

 Either way, here are some thoughts based on the notes that I scribbled.

+A lot of it has to do with two broad trends in architecture, and particularly high-volume data architecture.
+I may call it something different, but we're I suppose talking about the Lambda vs Kappa[1] patterns in some way, shape or form.

+In this blogpost, I'll generally refer to the _Kappa_ pattern as _The Database Inside Out_, chiefly so I can contrast with the model of an abstract computer program.

 ## The Database Inside Out